ganto/ansible-vagrant_debops/README.md

           roles:
             - role: ganto.vagrant_debops

+3. Create a file where you list the Ansible roles you want to use with the Vagrant provisioner.
+With the playbook above you only need `ganto.vagrant_debops`:

+        echo ganto.vagrant_debops > requirements.txt

-3. Add the Ansible provisioner definition to the project's `Vagrantfile`:
+4. Add the Ansible provisioner definition to the project's `Vagrantfile`:

         config.vm.provision "ansible" do |ansible|
+          ansible.galaxy_role_file = "requirements.txt"
           ansible.playbook = "vagrant_debops.yml"
+          ansible.groups = {
+            "debops_all_hosts" => [ "default" ]
+          }
         end

 4. Run: